 29. Ice skate on the Eiffel Tower

-Normally the Eiffel Tower is a total tourist trap, but the opportunity to go ice skating on one of the world’s most famous monuments is just too good to miss!
+Normally the Eiffel Tower experience feels like a total tourist trap, but the opportunity to go ice skating on one of the world’s most famous monuments is just too good to miss!

 Running from late November/early December to just before spring, the magical ice rink on the first floor of the Eiffel Tower will definitely be an unforgettable part of a holiday trip to Paris.

 30. Go Karting in Paris

 Because, well, Go Karting is absolutely entertaining.
 If you want to try it in the french capital, check out the Expat Magazine for more info.

 31. Escape Rooms (PURE FUN!!)